 Dubai has become a global city from its roots as a fishing settlement on the banks of a water inlet.
 This estuary, now called Creek, existed from times unknown.
 Some even argue that it once extended as far as Al Ain.

-A Dhow Cruise through this sublime waters is a trip that lets you witness the antique charm of Dubai up close.
+A Dhow Cruise through these sublime waters is a trip that lets you witness the antique charm of Dubai up close.

-The creek divides between Deira and Bur Dubai — the two cities which witnessed the boom of Dubai from day one.
+The creek divides between Deira and Bur Dubai — the two cities that witnessed Dubai’s boom from day one.

 Dhows are large wooden boats native to Arabia.
 Today, they are a throwback to Dubai’s pearling and fishing heritage.
 They helped the region thrive in its earliest days.
-Now dhows are replaced by modern fishing boats and pearling as a business is nearly extinct.
+Now dhows are replaced by modern fishing boats, and pearling is nearly extinct as a business.

 The method used for the construction of dhows is also unique to itself.
 Unlike other boats, their hulls are made of stitched together wooden planks.